I am a writer, researcher and tutor based in the North East of England with my curly-haired daughter and even curlier-haired dog, Brucie.

 My memoir, LIFE AFTER YOU, based on my award-winning blog Wife After Death, is published by Virgin Books.
 A Sunday Times bestseller, it was selected as a Richard and Judy Autumn Bookclub pick 2015, and was subsequently voted to be the Reader’s Choice out of all eight Bookclub titles.
 It was adapted for TV by Georgia Pritchett under its original title Wife After Death and was selected as one of the top twenty scripts by British writers (Brit List: TV 2018.)

+I am currently Teaching Fellow in Creative Writing at Leeds University, having previously taught on Newcastle University’s undergraduate course.
 My doctorate in Creative Writing was entitled “The Grey Space: Notions of Loss in Writing Real Lives and The Sculptress, a work of creative non-fiction.”
 It explored the writing of real lives and creative non-fiction, specifically notions of loss therein.
 The Sculptress is a creative reimagining of the life of American artist Mary Callery.
 My research interests include life-writing and writing as a therapeutic response to loss.

 I am a member of the Society of Authors and joint founder of ‘Writing Through Grief’ with BACP counsellor Nicki Walker, a programme which uses writing as a therapeutic tool in bereavement.